MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-settings.md

 From the administrative **Organization settings** page, you can configure settings available from the tabs shown in the following image and table.

 > [!NOTE]
-> If the **Limit user visibility for projects** preview feature is enabled for the organization, users added to the **Project-Scoped Users** group won't be able to access **Organization Settings** other than the **Overview** and **Projects** pages.
-To learn more, see [About projects and scaling your organization, Limit user visibility for projects using the Project-scoped User group](../../organizations/projects/about-projects.md#project-scoped-user-group).
+> If the **Limit user visibility and collaboration to specific projects** preview feature is enabled for the organization, users added to the **Project-Scoped Users** group won't be able to access **Organization Settings** other than the **Overview** and **Projects** pages.
+To learn more, see [Manage your organization, Limit user visibility for projects and more](../../user-guide/manage-organization-collection.md#project-scoped-user-group).

 > [!div class="mx-imgBorder"]